What Happens After You Register for GST in Canada?

 Your Business Number and GST Account

-When CRA approves your registration they issue a 9-digit Business Number (BN) with a GST/HST program account attached — it looks like 123456789 RT0001.
+When CRA approves your registration they issue a 9-digit Business Number (BN) with a GST/HST program account attached.
+It looks like 123456789 RT0001.
 The RT refers to your GST/HST account.
-Keep this number somewhere accessible — you'll put it on every invoice you send from now on.
+Keep this number somewhere accessible, since you'll put it on every invoice you send from now on.

 What Changes on Day One